 Stage plots outline where each member of the band stands and the equipment to be used.
 This helps the stage manager to ensure that the proper placement of power and lights happens before the performance.
 Most small events don't need these.
 But if there is a large stage and numerous performances, these details can be helpful.

 Equipment inventory lists and images

-If equipment should go missing or become damaged, it helps to have an organized equipment list with images.
+If the equipment should go missing or become damaged, it helps to have an organized equipment list with images.
 This can help solve disputes between bands and venues.
 This documentation can also help with insurance claims and police reports, as well.